codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.4.0.md

 ## Bug fixes

--   New users will now be correctly redirected to the organizations page (CY-3807)
--   Fix wrong message when removing patterns from the Issues view (CY-3745)
+-   Fixed wrong message when disabling patterns on the Issues page.
+(CY-3745)
--   Fixed an issue while fetching groups from GitLab if the user owned more than 100 groups with similar names.
-(CY-3506)
--   The Codacy API endpoint getUserPermissionOnOrganization now correctly returns the permission `author` for people who have been invited to an organization.
-(CY-3471)

 ## Tool versions